anphipolito/sdamerdji.github.io/_research/formalizing-ideals.md

 >* $\forall x, y \in I$, $x + y \in I$
 >* $\forall r \in R, x \in I, rx \in I$

 We can now go about formalizing this definition in Coq.
-We use predicates as representations of sets: the predicate holds true for an element if and only if that element is in our set (think of it as a characteristic function).
-A subset of our ring is thus of type `pred R`, we can define an ideal as a predicate on which the following conditions hold:
+We use predicates as representations of sets: the predicate holds true for an element if and only if that element is in our set (it may help to think of it as a characteristic function).
+A subset of our ring $R$ is thus of type `pred R`, we can define an ideal as a predicate on which the following conditions hold:
 ```
 Definition is_ideal (p : pred R) :=
   [/\ p 0